TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Documentation/Directives/sphinxcontrib-youtube.rst

 .. code-block:: rst

-   .. only:: html singlehtml
+   .. only:: html or singlehtml

       .. youtube:: UdIYDZgBrQU

 Result:

-.. only:: html singlehtml
+.. only:: html or singlehtml

    .. youtube:: UdIYDZgBrQU